I love food. I love wine. I love chocolate. I love tequila. I love cookies. Are we soulmates yet?

-DO'S AND DON'TS OF A BROWN RICE CLEANSE
+DOS & DON'TS OF THE BROWN RICE CLEANSE

 - DO start every morning with a glass of warm lemon water.
 This consists of the juice of ½ a lemon, 12 ounces of boiling water, and enough cool water to make it drinkable.
 Warm lemon water is a great way to get a jump on hydration for the day and to wake up your GI tract, as well as providing a little bit of Vitamin C.

 - DO chew your food at least twice as much as you normally would.

 - DO allow yourself a cup or two of green tea per morning unless you really need a complete break from caffeine.
 Green tea is SO good for you!